-(1) Proceeding to a designated area (2) Earthquake drill in the school

-(3) School map with evacuation
+(1)Proceeding to a designated area (2) Earthquake drill in the school (3) School map with evacuation route

-Capacity Building in Developing and Implementing School Preparedness Plan
+3.7.2 Capacity Building in Developing and Implementing School Preparedness Plan

 Guidelines and manuals need to be accompanied by orientation and training of school authorities; the key responsible personnel to carry out the recommended school preparedness planning procedures.
 Together with the concerned personnel from the individual schools, local education officials need to be made aware of the importance of having school preparedness plan and their expected roles to support the process.
-Training-the-trainer format would be most effective as it can create champions who can assist in disbursement of further information as well as to support actual planning process.

-In the last quarter of 2008, the Ministry of Education issued a standing order26 to all departments and all colleges27 and schools28 under its administration to implement disaster preparedness activities, to form college/ school level disaster preparedness committees and to develop individual disaster preparedness plans.
+Trainingthe-trainer format would be most effective as it can create champions who can assist in disbursement of further information as well as to support actual planning process.
+In the last quarter of 2008, the Ministry of Education issued a standing order to all departments and all colleges and schools under its administration to implement disaster preparedness activities, to form college/ school level disaster preparedness committees and to develop individual disaster preparedness plans.

-Today, over 2,000 principals and teachers have been trained on DRR in eight priority townships in the Yangon and Ayeyarwady Divisions, as part of the Myanmar Recovery Program of the Ministry of Education and UNESCO, to serve as focal persons for the implementation of disaster preparedness plans and activities in their own schools.
-During the Training of Trainers (TOT) conducted by Disaster Preparedness and Response Education (DPRE) Working Group, together
+Up to 2010, over 2,000 principals and teachers have been trained on DRR in eight priority townships in the Yangon and Ayeyarwady Divisions, as part of the Myanmar Recovery Program of the Ministry of Education and UNESCO, to serve as focal persons for the implementation of disaster preparedness plans and activities in their own schools.
+During the Training of Trainers (TOT) conducted by Disaster Preparedness and Response Education (DPRE) Working Group, together with Save the Children, 148 participants participated in Yangon.
+Multiplier courses were carried out in May 2009 to Sept 2010, benefitting 3,250 principals and teachers.
+The trainings included the development of school preparedness and emergency plan and carrying out drills.
+A monitoring team from the Ministry of Education visited a total of 56 schools (5 or 6 schools per township) and found out that 75 percent of the schools have effectively implemented drills, the use of radio, and have made use of the DRR materials and posters that were provided.
+In 2010, Mingalar Myanmar is holding trainings for teachers from 200 schools from 43 townships in Yangon Division on disaster risk reduction basic knowledge.